quicsharp/quicsharp/README.md

 ## About using Wireshark

 Only specific versions of Wireshark are capable of inspecting QUIC draft-v23 packets.
+See the [Wireshark / QUIC compatibility chart](https://github.com/quicwg/base-drafts/wiki/Tools#wireshark), then head to the [Wireshark development builds page](https://www.wireshark.org/download) to download an appropriate version.

+The screenshots were made using Wireshark 3.1.1rc0-492-g179901c269a7.

 ## State of the project